Synss/python-mbedtls/README.rst

 but ciphering (``encrypt()`` and ``decrypt()`` is not supported by Mbed TLS).

-Message signature and verification---elliptic curve digital signature algorithm (ECDSA):
+Message signature and verification using elliptic a curve digital signature algorithm (ECDSA):

 >>> from mbedtls import pk
 >>> ecdsa = pk.ECC()